Guava team members...

 Act decisively and move quickly.
 They realize that informed decision making is a continuum and that getting more accurate information is not always helpful to overall progress.
 Decisions made are usually correct, and when incorrect they are openly admitted and quickly corrected.

 Do not accept mediocrity.

-Seek true knowledge.
+Think from the ground up.
 They reason using first principles and do not accept any statement as absolute truth, regardless of how authoritative the source, unless they understand every detail leading to that statement and why each detail is true.
 They never use the word “can’t” unless combined with a first principle that would be violated.